 Wrongful Denial of Claims

-There are many challenges associated with diagnosing and understanding chronic fatigue conditions.
+Diagnosing and understanding chronic fatigue conditions presents many challenges.
 As a result, claimants often face a high risk of having their LTD claims wrongfully denied.
-Insurers may argue that a claimant has not provided sufficient medical evidence.
-They may also dispute the severity or impact of a claimant’s symptoms.
+Insurers may argue that a claimant has not provided sufficient medical evidence or dispute the severity or impact of a claimant’s symptoms.

 If your claim has been wrongfully denied, it’s essential to seek advice from a disability lawyer.
 Find someone who has worked with people diagnosed with chronic fatigue syndrome or another chronic fatigue condition.
 They can help you review the terms of your policy and understand your rights.
 They can also help you gather supporting medical records and guide you through the appeals process.